hashicorp/vault/website/source/api/system/policies.html.md

 The `/sys/policies` endpoints are used to manage ACL, RGP, and EGP policies in Vault.

-Note: RGPs and EGPs are Vault Enterprise Premium features, and the associated endpoints are not available in Vault Open Source or Vault Enterprise Pro.
+~> **NOTE**: This endpoint is only available in Vault version 0.9+.
+Please also note that RGPs and EGPs are Vault Enterprise Premium features and the associated endpoints are not available in Vault Open Source or Vault Enterprise Pro.

 ## List ACL Policies